invaliddev403/NiceRF-RF125-TX-Configuration-App/README.md

 # Module Information
 * All commands are required to end with ``` 0x0d 0x0a ```
+* VCC to the barrel connector can be 9-30V DC
+* RXD/TXD are 3.3V TTL
 ## Set the payload
 1. CMD Byte: ``` 0x57 ```
 2. Length (1 Byte): 0x2D (45 bytes) or less